Bytes

 Finds a text string in memory.

-Args: text: Text to search for. start_ea: Start address for search. end_ea: End address for search. flags: Search flags (default: SearchFlags.DOWN).
+Args: text: Text to search for. start_ea: Search Start address; defaults to database minimum ea if None end_ea: Search end address; defaults to database maximum ea if None flags: Search flags (default: SearchFlags.DOWN).

 Returns: Address where text was found, or None if not found.